This post may contain affiliate links. Please read our disclosure policy.

 This tuna salad recipe is fast and simple to prepare, uses fresh everyday ingredients, and makes the best tuna salad sandwiches or wraps!

+Prep your ingredients.
 Drain the tuna and add it to a bowl.
-Flake the tuna with a fork so it's your desired consistency.
-Add in the rest of the ingredients (mayo, Dijon mustard, celery, lemon juice, red onion, parsley, salt & pepper) and stir together.
-Taste and adjust as needed.
-(Full ingredients & instructions are in the recipe card below)
+Flake the tuna with a fork so that it’s your desired consistency.
+Add in the mayo, Dijon mustard, celery, lemon juice, red onion, Italian parsley, salt & pepper, and stir together.
+Taste and adjust as needed!

-- I like to keep things fairly classic, but you can add pickles, relish, or capers to give tuna salad a bit more tanginess and texture.
+- I like to keep things fairly classic, but I totally get if you want to jazz it up!
+Try adding pickles, relish, or capers to give tuna salad a bit more tanginess.

-- Try using smoked tuna for something a little different.
+- Or use smoked tuna for something a little different.

 - Zest half a lemon to punch up the lemony flavor even more.

 Questions about this tuna salad recipe?
-How do you make yours?
 Let me know in the comments below!

 Easy Tuna Salad Recipe